yesBad/livebot-mods/README.md

 # livebot-mods
-This is my repo for my modifications for https://github.com/SebOuellette/LiveBot
+This is my repo for my https://github.com/SebOuellette/LiveBot modifications